Labrador News, Articles & Information

 Here is our female Red Fox Lab.
 See how tight her coat is, much finer and shorter compared to our yellow male.
 She sheds much less than he does.

-Labradors are a lovable breed and one of the best, most versatile dogs you can own.
-However, one of the least favorite aspects of this breed is the shedding that comes with them.
+Labradors are one of the most lovable, loyal, and versatile breeds you can own.
+That said, one of the least favorite traits for many owners is the shedding that comes with them.

 Conair Pro Undercoat Brush